Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 The Samsung Chromebook Plus V2 is a great low-cost option for taking notes.
 It’s a 2-in-1 that folds open like a tablet and weighs very little.

-Your written notes, movies, and graphics work will all be legible on its high-quality display.
+Your written notes, movies, and graphics will all be legible on its high-quality display.
 The laptop’s screen supports several touchpoints and a stylus.

 The keyboard may be compact, but you can still type swiftly on this laptop.
 It boasts two high-definition cameras for crystal-clear video chats.